edologgerbird/repository31/README.md

 ### Installation

-The requirements.txt file lists Python libraries that your notebooks depend on, and they will be installed using:
+The requirements.txt file contains Python libraries that your notebooks depend on, and they will be installed using:

 ```pip install -r requirements.txt```